 Waiting in one spot for a subject to come to you is a great way to capture candid street portraits of people.

 Urban photography captures the spontaneous, accidental encounters of life.
 It shows the hidden beauty in the urban environment.

 The genre has a wide scope in subjects, which may seem daunting at first.
 You can be doing architectural photography one second and portraits the next.

-But shooting urban landscapes presents the opportunity to photograph many different disciplines at one.
+Shooting urban landscapes presents the opportunity to photograph many different disciplines at once.

-In every urban sprawl there is limitless potential for photography, all you need to do is seek it out!
+In every urban corner, there is limitless potential for photography.
+All you need to do is seek it out!

 Love exploring outdoors?
 Try our Simply Stunning Landscapes course next!